-It is considered that the requirement for boarding accommodation to be provided on or adjacent to existing school campuses, and the impact (as outlined above) that such a policy would have on the continued operation of a College like OSFC (which makes a significant contribution to the quality, type and choice of provision of education in Oxford, with 136 pupils currently on roll) is directly contrary to the principles set out in para 95 - namely widening the choice in education and giving great weight to the need to expand or alter schools.
+It is considered that the requirement for boarding accommodation to be provided on or adjacent to existing school campuses, and the impact (as outlined above) that such a policy would have on the continued operation of a College like OIC (which makes a significant contribution to the quality, type and choice of provision of education in Oxford, with 382 pupils currently on roll and recognised as England's top-performing independent A'level College) is directly contrary to the principles set out in para 95 - namely widening the choice in education and giving great weight to the need to expand or alter schools.
 As such, the proposed policy H16 is considered to be contrary to para 35(d) of the NPPF which requires that Local Plans must be consistent with national policy.